November 15: Today in Royal History

 November 15, 1498 – Birth of Eleanor of Austria, Queen of Portugal, Queen of France, wife of King Manuel I of Portugal and second wife of King François I of France, in Leuven, Spanish Netherlands, now in Belgium

 Eleanor was the eldest of the six children of Philip (the Handsome), Duke of Burgundy and Joanna, Queen of Castile and León and Queen of Aragon.
 Her two brothers were Kings and Holy Roman Emperors and Eleanor and her three sisters were all Queen Consorts In 1518, 19-year-old Eleanor became Queen of Portugal when she married 49-year-old Manuel I. The couple had one surviving daughter.
 After Manuel’s death from the plague in 1521, Eleanor remained unmarried for nine years.
 To seal a treaty between the Holy Roman Empire and France, François I, King of France, a widower for several years, agreed to marry Eleanor, the sister of Holy Roman Emperor Charles V. Eleanor and François were married in 1530.
 Eleanor was ignored by François I who preferred his mistresses.
-Needless to say, Eleanor and François had no children.
+Eleanor and François had no children.

 Unofficial Royalty: Eleanor of Austria, Queen of Portugal, Queen of France